CBCF Executive Order Tracker

 Impact on Black Americans

-This order’s removal of DEI programs in the military could impact Black service members’ representation, career advancement, and institutional support.
+This action’s removal of DEI programs in the military could impact Black service members’ representation, career advancement, and institutional support.
 Without these initiatives, recruitment diversity may decline, leadership disparities may persist, and workplace discrimination concerns may lack proper channels.
 Military academies will no longer address systemic racism or bias, potentially affecting education on race-related leadership topics.
 As the military has historically provided economic mobility for Black Americans, reduced opportunities could impact broader economic stability.

 January 21, 2025